Published: December 17th 2012November 1st 2011

 The fort needed supplies, including a steady supply of beef cattle.

-The Circle, the group of businessmen that ran New Mexico as a personal fiefdom (see Oct 29th
+The Circle, the group of businessmen that ran New Mexico as a personal fiefdom [see The Reality Behind a Myth

 In addition to ranching, he owned Lincoln’s one general store, making him a one man local monopoly.